-- The pet owner fails to provide complete pet registration information, or fails to update the registration annually; - FH reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
+- The pet is not a "common household pet" as defined in this policy; - Keeping the pet would violate any House Rules; - The pet owner fails to provide complete pet registration information, or fails to update the registration annually; - FH reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
 The pet's temperament and behavior may be considered as a factor in determining the pet owner's ability to comply with provisions of the lease.